TDogVoid/halfwit-programmer/content/post/getting-motion-detection-from-motioneyeos-with-pushbullet.md

 ### Thoughts
 I am thinking of making a version with Discord rather than pushbullet.
 I assume discord rate limit is much higher.

-If anyone can explain to me what number is better for situations that would be awesome.
+If anyone can explain to me what smart mask number is better for situations that would be awesome.